 - facilities for the thermal treatment of contaminated soil

-- facilities proposing the thermal treatment of unprocessed mixed waste streams
+- facilities proposing thermal treatment of unprocessed mixed waste streams

-- facilities proposing the thermal treatment of waste that has been exhumed from landfills
+- facilities proposing thermal treatment of waste exhumed from landfills

-- facilities proposing the thermal treatment of hazardous waste materials.
+- facilities proposing thermal treatment of hazardous waste materials

-- Other thermal treatment applications fall outside the scope of the policy statement because the technical or resource recovery criteria contained within the statement are not relevant to them, or other regulatory frameworks already apply.
+Still other thermal treatment applications fall outside the policy statement's scope because the technical or resource recovery criteria contained within the statement are not relevant to them, or because other regulatory frameworks already apply to them.